 The trainer model configuration was kept "clean" without any stores.

-The small Togolese Air Force (in French: Armée de l'Air Togolaise) was established in 1964.
-The C-47 was the first type and later a few DHC-5 Buffalos arrived.
+Togo became independent in 1960.
+A small Togolese Air Force (in French: Armée de l'Air Togolaise) was established in 1964 with French assistance.
+The C-47 was the first type and later a few DHC-5 Buffalos and Broussards arrived.
 Some 5 ex-German Magisters were also acquired and 7 MB-326 attack aircraft (license made by Embraer).
-In 1981 5 Alpha jets arrived with TB-30 trainers.
+A Fokker F28 served as VIP transport from 1975.
+In 1981 5 refurbished Alpha jets arrived with TB-30 trainers.
 Main bases are at Lome airport and the Niamtougou fighter base.

 "Force Aerienne Togolaise" Alpha jet "E" , coded 5V-MBA

 Another Revell (Heller mould) Alpha jet "E" was made, now in scheme of the Nigerian Air Force.

 Decals came again from the Print Scale set #72-182.